ProfessionalLinuxUsersGroup/course-books/docs/pcae/u2intro.md

 1. Automation Cycle

-    - situations where you want automation to finish to completion
+    - Situations where you want automation to finish to completion
-    - situations where you want automation to fail gracefully
+    - Situations where you want automation to fail gracefully

 2. System Checking

-    - validating that the system is in a good state to move forward
+    - Validating that the system is in a good state to move forward
-    - grouping systems by server function, variables, software packages, et. al.
+    - Grouping systems by server function, variables, software packages, et. al.

 3. Pareto Rule